charles-001/dolphie/README.md

                         Socket file for MySQL
   -c CONFIG_FILE, --config-file CONFIG_FILE
                         Absolute config file path to use.
 This should use [client] section.
 See below for options support [default: ~/.my.cnf]
+  -f HOST_CACHE_FILE, --host-cache-file HOST_CACHE_FILE
+                        Resolve IPs to hostnames when your DNS is unable to.
+Each IP/hostname pair should be on its own line using format: ip=hostname [default: /Users/cthompson/git/dolphie/host_cache]
   -l LOGIN_PATH, --login-path LOGIN_PATH
                         Specify login path to use mysql_config_editor's file ~/.mylogin.cnf for encrypted login credentials.
-Supercedes config file and supports all options available [default: client]
+Supercedes config file [default: client]
   -r REFRESH_INTERVAL, --refresh_interval REFRESH_INTERVAL
                         How much time to wait in seconds between each refresh [default: 1] -R REFRESH_INTERVAL_INNODB_STATUS, --refresh_interval_innodb_status REFRESH_INTERVAL_INNODB_STATUS
                         How much time to wait in seconds to execute SHOW ENGINE INNODB STATUS to refresh data its responsible for [default: 1]
   -H HEARTBEAT_TABLE, --heartbeat-table HEARTBEAT_TABLE
                         If your hosts use pt-heartbeat, specify table in format db.table to use the timestamp it has for replication lag instead of Seconds_Behind_Master from SHOW SLAVE STATUS
-  -f HOST_CACHE_FILE, --host-cache-file HOST_CACHE_FILE
-                        Resolve IPs to hostnames when your DNS is unable to.
-Each IP/hostname pair should be on its own line using format: ip=hostname [default: /Users/charles/git/dolphie/host_cache]
   --ssl-mode SSL_MODE   Desired security state of the connection to the host.
 Supports: REQUIRED/VERIFY_CA/VERIFY_IDENTITY [default: OFF]
   --ssl-ca SSL_CA       Path to the file that contains a PEM-formatted CA certificate --ssl-cert SSL_CERT   Path to the file that contains a PEM-formatted client certificate